alertgen-project/alertgen-server/README.md

 ###### Possible Errors:

-- _ProductWrongParameterError_, Code: 400, 'Usage of this service is for example: /product?product=12324234&allergens=gluten&allergens=lactose'
+- _ProductWrongParameter_, Code: 400, 'Usage of this service is for example: /product?product=12324234&allergens=gluten&allergens=lactose'
-- _ProductNotFound_, Code: 400, 'The requested product cannot be found in the database'
+- _ProductNotFound_, Code: 404, 'The requested product cannot be found in the database'
-- _InvalidAllergen_,
+- _InvalidAllergen_, Code: 400, 'The allergens in the request are invalid'

 ### /productCategory

 The route "/productcategory" can be used to request substitute products for products containing allergens.